klaus-kramer/Vigil-Fluminis/README.md

 - in Vigil Fluminis open options->AI settings->Enable AI assistant->Check
 - select an entry in rules/apps/connections and klick "Ask AI" in topmenu
 - the AI runs locally on your computer without connection to internet
 - A Windows Firewall expert is now at your disposal
-(also have a look to new tool https://github.com/klaus-kramer/agent-minimal )

 # build:
 use the build-batches